-STEP 5: SHARE THE BENEFITS In collaboration with MSIP, your efforts to advance and commercialize your discoveries have the potential to revolutionize healthcare and improve the lives of patients worldwide.
+STEP 5: SHARE THE BENEFITS

+In collaboration with MSIP, your efforts to advance and commercialize your discoveries have the potential to revolutionize healthcare and improve the lives of patients worldwide.

 Mount Sinai's revenue distribution from license fees, royalties, and equity is one of the most generous for inventors in the tristate area.
 Per the Mount Sinai IP Policy, all revenue-minus any unreimbursed patenting and legal or other out-of-pocket expenses-are shared with inventors.
 Typically, the distribution of royalty income is shared among Mount Sinai, the inventor, and the inventor's department.
 Below is a graphic outlining this distribution.

-Licensing Revenue\ Distributions:
+Licensing Revenue Distributions:

-\Adjusted royalty income = gross income less Mount Sinai out-of-pocket expenses specific to the licensed technology
+Adjusted royalty income = gross income less Mount Sinai outof-pocket expenses specific to the licensed technology

 Is your bright idea the next breakthrough in healthcare?
 Share your 'eureka!' moment with us and start your journey today.

 BRING YOUR DISCOVERIES TO LIFE

 Connect with MSIP and find your representative

 MSIPInfo@mssm.edu

-(212) 659-9680

 f /Mount Sinai Innovation Partners

 in /Mount Sinai Innovation Partners

-✓ @mountsinai\ip
+@mountsinai_ip

-Learn more with MSIP's Innovation Guide
+Learn more on the MSIP website

 ip.mountsinai.org